MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 1. On the **Overview** tab of the automated machine learning job, note the best model summary.
     ![Screenshot of the best model summary of the automated machine learning job with a box around the algorithm name.](./media/use-automated-machine-learning/complete-run.png)

-    > **Note**
-    > You may see a message under the status "Warning: User specified exit score reached...".
-This is an expected message.
-Please continue to the next step.

 1. Select the text under **Algorithm name** for the best model to view its details.